-A composite domain is a logical grouping of individual Domains.
-Often single domains cannot be validated alone or need additional context for an exact validation.
+A Composite Domain is a logical grouping of individual Domains.
+Often single Domains cannot be validated alone or need additional context for an exact validation.

 You map these functionalities via Composite Domains.
 In the current version, you can combine a Composite Domain with various Reference Data Services to perform validations and enhancements.
 Business Rules within a Composite Domain are on the current roadmap of HEDDA.IO.

 A Composite Domain can be created with its corresponding button in the “Build & Merge” group.
 Select the Knowledge Base the Composite Domain should be part of and add at least two Domains to it.